My Blood Clot Story

 Val Conley — Blood Clot Survivor & Founder, Speaking of Blood Clots

-2020 — Present Living Forward
+2020 to Present Living Forward

 Stopping the wait for Mondays.

 Today, I’m in a long-term relationship with apixaban, and anticoagulation is part of my life.
-So is chronic venous insufficiency — a quiet reminder that clots leave lasting marks.
+So is chronic venous insufficiency, a quiet reminder that clots leave lasting marks.
 But something changed after the second event: I stopped waiting for Mondays.

 Val Conley today — VTE lifestyle educator and founder of Speaking of Blood Clots